New Scams To Watch Out For In Thailand 2026

 Friendly Expat Scam

-And for travelers one of the most common trust based scams that you’ll encounter is the friendly expat or seasoned traveler These are longer term expats who quickly befriend newcomers often with great intensity They attempt to build trust as quickly as possible which is then used to scam the newcomer They may attempt to borrow money push business or investment schemes or simply steal valuable items The free wielding world of Thailand is something of a magnet for con artists from around the world Don’t trust anybody too easily especially if you encounter them in a Meetup group as these groups are a favorite target for con artists looking for newcomers.
+For travelers, one of the most common trust-based scams that you’ll encounter is the friendly expat or seasoned traveler.
+These are longer-term expats who quickly befriend newcomers, often with great intensity.
+They attempt to build trust as quickly as possible, which is then used to scam the newcomer.
+They may attempt to borrow money, push business or investment schemes, or simply steal valuable items.
+The freewheeling world of Thailand is something of a magnet for con artists from around the world.
+Don’t trust anybody too easily, especially if you encounter them in a Meetup group, as these groups are a favorite target for con artists looking for newcomers.

 Friendly But Shady Expat